 Get rid of sugary foods

 Maybe you are leading a hectic life just like many other people out there and you have no time to prepare your meals at home, but packed ready-made foods aren’t the best choice; they contain a high level of sugar.
 If you have them at home, remove them from the fridge and put them out of sight.
 Sugary foods contain a high level of carbohydrates and they increase the levels of insulin.
-Replace them with a low level of carbohydrates such as beans, lentils, seafood, fruits, eggs…
+Replace them with a low level of carbohydrates such as beans, lentils, seafood, fruits, and eggs…

 Drink more water

 Drinking water helps your kidneys flush out the excess blood sugar through urine.
-Water also helps lower the blood sugar and reduces diabetes risk.
+Water also helps lower blood sugar and reduces diabetes risk.
 Studies have shown that those who don’t drink enough water are likely to develop risks of high blood sugar and kidney failure.

 Stop eating soft drinks

 Undoubtedly soft drinks aren’t healthy.
 Everyone knows that; however, people still like to drink them.
-Apart from harmful chemicals elements, soft drinks contain sugar substitutes and many artificial sweeteners. they can increase the risk of obesity by 60%.
+Apart from harmful chemical elements, soft drinks contain sugar substitutes and many artificial sweeteners. they can increase the risk of obesity by 60%.